 There are no bathrooms in the parking lot.
 There are places you can hide along the trail though.

-There are no water stations either, so be sure to fill your hydration packs before leaving home.
+There are no water stations either, so be sure to fill your water bladders before leaving home.

 The trail surface on this hike varies from soft grass, to gravel to large stones along the beach.
-The grass can get quite muddy underneath and it is entirely possible a complete foot will be submerged.
+The grass can get quite muddy underneath and and it’s entirely possible to sink in up to your whole foot.
 Try to wear something waterproof, like a good pair of hiking shoes.

 As always, be prepared for all kinds of weather in Scotland.
 We did this hike on a partly cloudy day and were continually taking off and putting on layers.
-Be prepared for anything; wear clothing in layers, bring lots of water, sunscreen, rain gear, and something to repel the midges (just in case – it was sunny and just windy enough to keep them at bay during our hike).
+Be prepared for anything.
+Wear layers and bring lots of water, sunscreen, rain gear, and something to repel the midges (just in case – it was sunny and just windy enough to keep them at bay during our hike).

 This trail is not stroller accessible, but it is common in Scotland for parents to carry their little ones on their backs in a backpack carrier for babies or toddlers.